evo-mark/inertia-wordpress/README.md

 # Inertia Wordpress Adapter

-> Note: This adapter is a work-in-progress and should not be used in essential services.
+> Note: This adapter is in active development and should be used with caution.
 There may be breaking changes between minor versions

 <p align="center">
     <a href="https://github.com/evo-mark/inertia-wordpress/releases" style="display:block;height:75px">